ashchan/mail-notifr/README.md

 ## Requirements ##

-* Mac OS X 10.6 (Snow Leopard) or higher
+* Mac OS X 10.7 (Lion) or higher
 * An Intel 64-bit machine

 ## Note ##

-* The [MacRuby implementation](https://github.com/ashchan/gmail-notifr) will be stopped soon.
+* The [MacRuby implementation](https://github.com/ashchan/gmail-notifr) has be stopped.
 A [macruby](https://github.com/ashchan/gmail-notifr-objc/tree/macruby) branch was also created.

 * The RubyCocoa implementation has been moved to the [rubycocoa](https://github.com/ashchan/gmail-notifr-objc/tree/rubycocoa) branch.